 My Body is Healing from Celiac Disease

 I had already cut out gluten and was feeling so much better – my husband even noticed fewer mood swings – and refused to add gluten back in my diet.
 I stick by my decision to not seek a diagnosis until there is a better and more full proof method.
 The “cure” for Celiac Disease is to remove gluten from your diet, so I don’t need a diagnosis for special medications.
 Gluten free bread and other foods I eat are available at my grocery store.
 My body is proof that what I am doing is working.

 - We did not know if I would be able to have another healthy pregnancy because of all the health issues I was having.
 God blessed us with our second beautiful daughter (who decided to go 15 days over her due date) in June 2016.

 - I am building my body back up into the shape I was in before my last pregnancy, but I was in the best shape of my life last summer.

-- I remember things way better now than I did before having our first daughter and life in general is not as exhausting.
+- I remember things way better now than I did before having our first daughter and life, in general, is not as exhausting.

-I have experienced so many more blessings by going gluten free that I don’t need a diagnosis to confirm what I already know.
+I have experienced many more blessings by going gluten free that I don’t need a diagnosis to confirm what I already know.
 I did talk to my general doctor about whether or not testing was beneficial and she said if what I’m doing is working, then don’t stop doing it!
-That was enough of a affirmation for me!
+That was enough of an affirmation for me!